Codeception/codeception.github.com/_posts/2018-02-27-codeception-2.4-released.markdown

 [See changelog](https://codeception.com/changelog) for the complete list of fixes and improvements.

-Thanks to all our contributors to make this release happen!
+Thanks to all our contributors who made this release happen!

 ---